plaidchuck/WGU/D278/UML.md

 	The Design cycle can use the class diagram and sequence diagram to visualize the structure of classes and objects within the program and how they will operate.

+Passed with 100%.
+I most likely overstudied by completing many of the labs that weren't necessary.
+The main objective was to be able to accurately describe output of code snippets.